10hourlabs/python-flask-takehome/README.md

 ## Overview
-Company Yola is a startup company that connects cleaning companies to individuals.
+Company Yola is a startup company that connects cleaning companies to individuals and companies(client).
 A solution was built to manage cleaners profile, client details, payment, etc. But the company needed a way to schedule cleaners' shifts and send reminders when a client requested a change.

 ### How the system works
 * A client can request a cleaner from a company